faizan35/kubernetes_cluster_with_kubeadm/README.md

+# If you like it, Hit the Star! ⭐

+It took my time and effort, show some support by clicking the star icon on your top-right.

 # kubernetes cluster with kubeadm

-## If you like it please give it a 🌟

 This repository provides instructions and scripts to create a Kubernetes cluster using kubeadm, with different methods.